Ken Gonzales-Day: Awards and recognition

 Gonzales-Day has been awarded fellowships from the John S. Guggenheim Foundation (2017) and California Community Foundation (2007), the Photographic Arts Council Prize, and grants from Creative Capital, the City of Los Angeles (COLA) (both 2012), and National Endowment for the Arts (1997, 1996).
 He has also been recognized with residencies from the Smithsonian Artist Research Fellowship (SARF) (2014), Terra Foundation for American Art (2013), Institut National d'Histoire de l'Art (INHA) (Paris, 2013, 2011), Getty Research Institute (2008–9), and Whitney Museum of American Art Independent Study Program (1992), among others.

-His work belongs to the public art collections of LACMA, the Smithsonian American Art Museum, Getty Research Institute, L'Ecole des Beaux-Arts and Museum National d'Histoire Naturelle (Paris), Art Gallery of New South Wales, Norton Museum of Art, and Santa Barbara Museum of Art, among others, and many private collections.
-Monographs of Gonzales-Day's work include Lynching in the West: 1850-1935 (2006), Profiled (LACMA, 2011), and Surface Tension (2018).
+His work belongs to the public art collections of MoMA, MOCA, LACMA, the Smithsonian American Art Museum, National Portrait Gallery, The National Gallery of Art, J Paul Getty Museum, The Art Institute of Chicago, L'Ecole des Beaux-Arts and Museum National d'Histoire Naturelle (Paris), Art Gallery of New South Wales, Norton Museum of Art, and Santa Barbara Museum of Art, among others, and many private collections.
+Monographs of Gonzales-Day's work include Lynching in the West: 1850-1935 (2006), Profiled (LACMA, 2011), and Surface Tension (2018), Ken Gonzales-Day: History's "Nevermade" (Edited by Amelia Jones, 2025).